-That’s also true in homes, as smart versions of household appliances and voice-activated speakers now take grocery orders, turn on or off with the tap of an app, manage our homes’ lights and temperatures, and alert us when something is wrong.
+Smart versions of household appliances and voice-activated speakers now take grocery orders, turn on or off with the tap of an app, manage our homes’ lights and temperatures, and alert us when something is wrong.

-That means would-be users who reside in rented apartments or houses are often left thinking solutions are innovative but are unable to use them.
+That means would-be users who reside in rented apartments or houses are often left thinking that these solutions are innovative but are unable to use them.

 Smart Speakers Perfect for Apartment Renters

-Amazon’s Echo & Dot — The eCommerce giant’s digital assistant, Alexa, gives users the help they need through its Echo and Echo Dot smart speakers.
-Alexa does more than play music via Bluetooth or an internet connection, though, helping users order food, look up the answers to questions, call contacts, set up reminders for future appointments or tasks, and more.
-Alexa’s list of skills grows daily, too, as companies around the world work to add additional compatible abilities.
-Best of all, these products are renter friendly, requiring only a wall power outlet to install.
+Alexa does more than play music via Bluetooth or an internet connection, though.
+It can help users to order food, look up the answers to questions, call contacts, set up reminders for future appointments or tasks, and more.

-Google Home — Hands-free help also comes from Google, and its Assistant answers questions, plays music, reminds users of appointments listed in a Google Calendar account, and helps users manage their homes.
-The personalization pairs well with Google’s ever-growing list of services like YouTube, Gmail, and Google Home and works with 5,000-plus smart home devices created by more than 150 brands.
+The Google Assistant answers questions, plays music, reminds users of appointments listed in a Google Calendar account, and helps users manage their homes.

 Smart Locks and Cameras to Keep Apartments Safe

-A smart lock means users can control their doors right from their phones using an August app, ensuring it opens for trusted entrants and stays locked against potential wrongdoers.
+A smart lock means users can control their doors right from their phones.
+The August app ensures that it opens for trusted entrants and stays locked against potential wrongdoers.

 Other Smart Options for Apartment Renters

 Alexa’s voice activation can control temperatures, as can a Frigidaire app, turning the device on and off, adjusting temperatures and speeds, and directing airflow.

-An innovative element of a smart lighting system, Philips’ Hue lights are smart and energy efficient LED bulbs in a variety of shapes and sizes.
+An innovative element of a smart lighting system, Philips’ Hue lights are smart and energy-efficient LED bulbs in a variety of shapes and sizes.

-They tap a home’s Wi-Fi connection to enable control of any plugged in appliance, including heaters, curling irons, microwaves, fans, and anything else that would commonly make people wonder if they’ve left it on.
+They tap a home’s Wi-Fi connection to enable control of any plugged-in appliances.
+This includes heaters, curling irons, microwaves, fans, and anything else that would commonly make people wonder if they’ve left it on.

 Learn More About D.C.
 Area Apartments